Before you begin ✍️

 4. Information security

-Company A retails a product at $100 each.
-With total unit variable costs set at $60, and fixed costs recorded at $20,000, the question arises: how many units must the company sell to reach the break-even point?
+Company A sells a product priced at $60, with fixed costs totaling $20,000.
+How many units must the company sell to break even?

 What is a valuable tool for value engineering?